Nanostring-Biostats/CosMx-Cell-Profiles/README.md

 ## Overview

 This repository contains a library of cell profile matrices with accompanying statistics and metadata.
-For each featured tissue, the profiles matrix gives the average expression of a variety of cell types relevant cell types.
-Each matrix in the library was derived from one or more CosMx Spatial Molecular Imager<sup>TM</sup> (SMI) experiments.
+For each featured tissue, the profiles matrix gives the average expression of a variety of relevant cell types.
+Each matrix in the library was derived from one or more CosMx<sup>TM</sup> Spatial Molecular Imager (SMI) experiments.
 The purposes of these profiles is to aid in CosMx SMI spatial cell typing using the InSituType R package ([pre-print](https://www.biorxiv.org/content/10.1101/2022.10.19.512902v1) and [GitHub repository](https://github.com/Nanostring-Biostats/InSituType)).
 We offer these cell profile matrices as an alternative to spatially-naive single-cell RNA-seq-based reference profiles for use in cell typing spatial biology experiments.

-One profile is presented for each available tissue.
+One set of profiles is presented for each available tissue.
 The majority are from healthy, adult human samples.

 Each profile contains the following components: